-MATH 0099, grades of A, B or C indicate that a student successfully completed requirements for the course, were allowed to take the CPE exit exam and scored 79 or higher to exit the LS area.
+MATH 0099, grades of A, B or C indicate that a student successfully completed requirements for the course, were allowed to take the Compass exit test and scored 37 or higher to exit the LS area.
 Students who do not successfully complete the requirements for the course should receive a grade of IP and remain in 0099.
-Students who successfully complete the requirements of the course, but fail to score 79 or higher on the exam will receive a grade of IP and remain in 0099.
+Students who successfully complete the requirements of the course, but fail to score 37 or higher on the exam will receive a grade of IP and remain in 0099.

-READ 0098/ENGL 0098, grades of A, B or C indicate that a student successfully completed requirements for the course.
-The student will be allowed to take the CPE exit exam.
-A score of 75 or higher on the exam exits the LS area.
-If the student makes 70-74 on the exam, they should progress to the 0099 course.
-If the student scores less than 70, they should remain in the 0098 course.
-Students who do not successfully complete requirements for the course will receive a grade of IP, not be allowed to take the CPE exit exam and remain in the 0098 level course.
+READ 0098, grades of A, B or C indicates that a student successfully completed requirements for the course.
+The student will be allowed to take the Compass exit test.
+A score of 74 or higher on the exam exits the LS area.
+If the student makes 55-73 on the exam, they should progress to the 0099 course.
+If the student scores less than 55, they should remain in the 0098 course.
+Students who do not successfully complete requirements for the course will receive a grade of IP, not be allowed to take the Compass exit test and remain in the 0098 level course.

-READ 0099/ENGL 0099, grades of A, B or C are given indicating that the student successfully completed requirements for the course and passed the CPE with a score of 75 or better.
-Students who do not successfully complete requirements for the course receive a grade of IP, will not be allowed to take the CPE exit exam, and remain in the 0099 level course.
+READ 0099, grades of A, B or C are given indicating that the student successfully completed requirements for the course and passed the Compass exit test with a score of 74 or better.
+If the student makes 55-73 on the exam, they should progress to the 0099 course.
+If the student scores less than 55, they should remain in the 0098 course.
+Students who do not successfully complete requirements for the course receive a grade of IP, will not be allowed to take the Compass exit test, and remain in the 0099 level course.